gman999/doc/openbsd/soekris-4801-openbsd.md

 	Which disk is the root disk? ('?' for details) [sd0] ?

-The default install will cease booting with this line unless console access is enabled.
+The default install will cease booting at this line unless console access is enabled.

 	entry point at 0x200120